- Home |

 Jeanette Winterson:

 Something very exciting next year, but I'm not allowed to talk about it because it hasn't been announced yet.
 But that'll be fun.
-All I can say is that next year is 40 years since I published Oranges and Not the Only Fruit.
+All I can say is that next year is 40 years since I published Oranges Are Not the Only Fruit.
 So let's say it's something to do with that.

 Rihanna Dhillon:

-That's a very exciting anniversary, but
+That's a very exciting anniversary.

 Jeanette Winterson:

-I can't tell you what it is.
-Okay, fine.
+But I can't tell you what it is.
 So there's that.
 And the thing is, I've got another book out for next year as well with you guys, and it's a hybrid book.
 I suddenly thought, really?
 What if it's the last book I ever write?
 I don't think it will be, but it might be.
 So it's a hybrid and it's really everything that I know about stories, about storytelling, about how we learn to build a self, how we navigate and negotiate the world, how we become human, and how we can prepare to stop being human when the end comes.
-So it's all in there and it's called One Aladdin, two lamps because the Aladdin story is all about the fact that you can distinguish between the real and the counterfeit.
+So it's all in there and it's called One Aladdin, Two Lamps, because the Aladdin story is all about the fact that you can distinguish between the real and the counterfeit.

 Rihanna Dhillon:

 Do you think that every time you write a book or with this one in particular that it might be the last book you write?
-No,

 Jeanette Winterson:

+No, I've never thought it before.
 And it's interesting because I'm really not worried about how I'll be remembered or if I'll be remembered at all.
 It doesn't matter.
 I've had a very lucky life and a very satisfying life in that I've been able to do what I wanted to do and live as I wanted to live, and that's getting increasingly rare in this fine world of ours.
-So I've had the best of it and I'm aware of that, and if I stop, it'll be because I don't have anything else to say and I never wanted to go on repeat and I'll just sit in the garden and well, I won't be sitting growing vegetables and looking after the hens and running a few sheep.
-I won't be bored, I can assure you, but will I go on writing only if I've got something worth saying and that I'm still able to say it otherwise, stop.
+So I've had the best of it and I'm aware of that, and if I stop, it'll be because I don't have anything else to say and I never wanted to go on repeat, and I'll just sit in the garden and well, I won't be sitting growing vegetables and looking after the hens and running a few sheep.
+I won't be bored, I can assure you, but will I go on writing?
+Only if I've got something worth saying and that I'm still able to say it, otherwise stop.

 Rihanna Dhillon:

-Jeanette, it's been so lovely to talk to you.
-I don't think I've ever wanted somebody else's life more than yours.
-Nightside of the River is available now from all good bookshops along with Jeanette's, many other titles.
-Thank you.
-Many as regular listeners to the Penguin podcast, we'll already know we record everything right in the heart of the Penguin offices in London, which is very helpful for me today because I'm going to head out to chat to some of the team about their favourite books to read at Christmas, which is a lovely question to ask.
+As regular listeners to the Penguin podcast, we'll already know we record everything right in the heart of the Penguin offices in London, which is very helpful for me today because I'm going to head out to chat to some of the team about their favourite books to read at Christmas, which is a lovely question to ask.
 I'm very excited.
 Let's go.
-Hello, who are you and where do you work in Penguin?

 Francesca: